chatox/networks-science-course/practicum/ps02_cytoscape_advanced.md

 # DELIVER (INDIVIDUALLY)

-Deliver a report containing:
+Deliver a report in PDF containing:

 * an image of the hero network,
 * an image of the sub-graph of the hero network you extracted,
 * an image of the Barcelona holidays data, and
 * an image of the new network you created and styled.

-Feel free to include brief comments inside or between the images, explaining what we see there.
+Include brief comments before each image, explaining what we see there.